ansible/ansible-runner/docs/intro.rst

 * ``process_isolation_ro_paths``: ``None`` Path or list of paths on the system that should be exposed to the playbook run as read-only.

 These settings instruct **Runner** to execute **Ansible** tasks inside a container environment.
-A default execution environment is provided on Quay.io at `ansible/ansible-runner <https://quay.io/repository/ansible/ansible-runner>`_.
+For information about building execution environments, see `ansible-builder <https://ansible-builder.readthedocs.io/>`_.

 To execute **Runner** with an execution environment:

-``ansible-runner run --container-image quay.io/ansible/ansible-runner:devel --process-isolation -p playbook.yml .``
+``ansible-runner run --container-image my-execution-environment:latest --process-isolation -p playbook.yml .``

 See ``ansible-runner -h`` for other container-related options.